TIPS & BEST PRACTICE 02. DEC 2016

 The ad hoc issuance of x.509 certificates for external communication partners also imposes upon the company the role of a certification authority.
 According to the eIDAS regulation, it means a company becomes a trust service in accordance with European law, with all the legal implications that involves.
 In Germany, even stricter compliance regulations are currently being formulated with the Vertrauensdienstegesetz (Trust Services Act), which the issuing companies will be subject to.

 Conclusion: organised chaos with legal obligations is best avoided!

 Even if our encryption products have the basic technical capability to easily issue certificates to third parties, we believe that password-based encryption for recipients without certificates is by far the best option.
-For exchanging confidential emails quickly and easily, Z1 SecureMail Gateway is the tried and trusted solution.
+For exchanging confidential emails quickly and easily, Z1 SecureMail Gateway with Z1 Messenger component is the tried and trusted solution.